10 Tips for Mastering a Jeweler’s Saw

 - Place the “top” of the frame against a stable table edge and push so that the frame bows slightly.
 While the frame is bowed, insert the opposite end of the saw blade into the bottom clamp and tighten.

 - Remove the pressure from the frame and pluck the back of the saw blade with your finger.
 If you hear a high-pitched “pling,” the saw is ready to go.

-Sawing allows you to create all kinds of interesting shapes in metal that you couldn't create otherwise.
-In Helen Driggs' metalsmithing video tutorial, she explores various approaches to making spirals and coils, curves and swirls using wire and metal.
-You won't believe how much fun and interest these simple shapes can add to your jewelry designs—and how easy they are to achieve with proper sawing techniques.
+Using a saw to cut metal allows you to create all kinds of interesting shapes with the metal that you couldn’t create otherwise.
+In Helen Driggs’ metalsmithing video tutorial, she explores various approaches to making spirals and coils, curves and swirls using wire and metal.
+You won’t believe how much fun and interest these simple shapes can add to your jewelry designs—and how easy they are to achieve with proper sawing techniques.
 Order or instantly download Create Spirals, Tubes, and Other Curves for Jewelry Making and get started making more interesting jewelry.

 Learn more about the value that curls and spirals add to your jewelry designs.

 Get these products on mastering the jeweler’s saw today from our shop!